ToytonelloEdu/HiveMind/README.md

 1. In the __/backend__ directory, change the __.env.dummy__ into __.env__;
 2. In the __.env__, add a value to __TOKEN_SECRET__; said value is a sequence of numbers and capitalized letters (e.g. 50M3_53CR37_70K3N);
-3. Execute __docker compose up__, the website will be completely functional after the docker building process;
+3. Execute __docker compose up__ while the working directory is the same of this file;

+The website will be completely functional after the docker building process;

 ## Alternative Start-up